Education

 Buy Tickets

-This class invites you to slow down, focus, and connect with the ancient traditions of Japanese origami.
+Reiko Nishioka, has worked with master origami artist Michael LeFosse whose work is represented in FLORIGAMI IN THE GARDEN.
+Reiko was born in Japan and is a museum educator.
+She respects many Japanese traditional arts and crafts including the art of Origami.
+Fascinated by this art, Reiko has been teaching Origami to children and adults for more than 30 years.
+In her class at McKee, participants will be invited to slow down, focus, and connect with the ancient traditions of Japanese origami.
 As you learn to fold nature-inspired designs, you’ll cultivate mindfulness, concentration, and a sense of inner calm.
-All materials are provided, and no prior experience is needed—just bring your curiosity and a willingness to explore this meditative art form in the peaceful beauty of the garden.
-Advanced registration required.
+All materials are provided, and no prior experience is needed, just bring your curiosity and a willingness to explore this meditative art form in the peaceful beauty of the garden.
+Advanced registration is required.

 $35.00 per person